Woodworker's Journal Free Plan: Rolling Kitchen Island

 You can never have too much counter space.
 This kitchen island workstation project plan features a thick maple butcher block top that should be ideal for serving, cooling baked goods or carrying out chopping tasks.
 Underneath, there’s a spacious drawer for kitchen utensils that’s mounted on full-extension drawer slides.

 This plan is one of the many Premium Plans that are exclusively available to Woodworker's Journal subscribers.
-It's FREE to Rockler customers for the month of August 2020.
+It's FREE to Rockler customers.
 See more Woodworker's Journal Premium Plans.

 The island is substantial without being too heavy to roll around on its casters, while adding almost 15 sq. ft. of counter and storage space, if you include the top and both fixed shelves.
 I used cherry lumber, accented with brushed stainless steel drawer pulls, which adds a touch of sophistication to what will surely become a well-used addition in our kitchen.
 Here’s how to build one for your home's chefs.